dalibo/temboard/CONTRIBUTING.md

 `pytests tests/ --help` describes custom options `--pg-version` and `--selenium`.
-Take care of the custom pytest report header, it shows which temboard and temboard-agent binary is used, the bin directory of PostgreSQL.
+Take care of the custom pytest report header, it shows which temboard and temboard-agent binary is used, the bin directory of PostgreSQL and more.

 `pytests tests/ --fixtures` describes fixtures defined by tests/conftest.py.
 Fixtures configure a postgres for monitoring, an agent and the UI in `workdir/` prefix.
+This may help you write a new test.

 Selenium standalone container runs a headless Xvfb server with noVNC enabled.
 View live tests in your browser at http://localhost:7900/ .
 Click the connect